alexdaniel654/Renal_Segmentor/README.md

 ## How it works

-The methods used by this software are currently in press.
-Once they've been published links will be added here to the software and data used to train the network.
+The methods used in this software are outlined in Daniel AJ, _et al_.
+Automated renal segmentation in healthy and chronic kidney disease subjects using a convolutional neural network.
+Magnetic Resonance in Medicine 2021;86:1125–1136 doi: [https://doi.org/10.1002/mrm.28768](https://doi.org/10.1002/mrm.28768).

+The dataset used to train this network is freely available on Zenodo, doi: [https://doi.org/10.5281/zenodo.5153567](https://doi.org/10.5281/zenodo.5153567).

 ## Contributing

 Feel free to open a pull request if you have a feature you want to develop or [drop me an email](mailto:alexander.daniel@nottingham.ac.uk) to discuss things further.
-Some initial areas that would make a good first project are making the GUI able to select and process multiple files at once and outputting kidney volumes to text files.